-This guest post is all about being healthy while on the go.
-While we often associate healthy food with no flavor (and oftentimes that is the case), these easy-to-make healthy salads will hopefully change the course for you.
+This post is all about being healthy while on the go.
+While we often associate healthy food with no flavor (and often that is the case), these easy-to-make healthy salads will hopefully change your course.

 Check it out!

-When you work long hours, you may not feel like you have time or energy to keep up a healthy lifestyle, to cook or eat healthily every single day of the week.
+When you work long hours, you may not feel like you have time or energy to keep up a healthy lifestyle, to cook, or eat healthily every single day of the week.
 A salad is a great meal alternative that can be healthy and quick to make while filling you up.
-Premade salads are definitely an option but, in my experience, the flavor can often fall flat.

 Healthy Salads You Can Easily Make